 I have not used these bins in particular, but I have several just like them that I picked up somewhere for just storing stuff in our storage unit.
 When we bought the camper and got rid of the storage unit, these started to get used for stuff in the pass-through and stuff under the bed.
 I love the built-in lids.

 I keep bins for leveling gear, electrical stuff, drinking water hoses

 Basic Tool Kit

 Every RV needs a basic tool kit.
 Like the bins, I don’t own the linked kit, but it is a pretty close approximation of what I do own.
 You don’t need to keep a ton of tools in your camper but something like this will help you solve most problems you run into.
-The only tool I really feel is missing from the kit is a pair of vice grips and a large adjustable pair of pliers.
+The only tools I really feel are missing from the kit is a pair of vice grips and a large adjustable pair of pliers.
 I had to use vice grips to separate my pressure regulator from one that the campground put on the spigot.
 I have had to use a large adjustable pliers to remove a sewer cap.

 Gear for Spending Time Outside